 Yes.
 For more information, please refer to our website:

-Do you provide other types of non-medical helpers in-house, such as practical support assistants or library assistants?
+Can students access other types of non-medical helpers, such as practical support assistants or library assistants?

 How do students access an alternative format?